Halal Hunting

 What is Halal, anyhow?
 And what is Haram?

-Halal is primarily used in relation to Islamic dietary laws, which by all accounts is a set of guidelines that1 would have provided some sound, basic food safety regulations in biblical times.
+Halal is primarily used in relation to Islamic dietary laws, which by all accounts is a set of guidelines that (without belittling it) would have provided some sound, basic food safety regulations in biblical times.

-These days, Halal eating is primarily followed as part of a Muslims adherence to the teachings of Islam, and stipulates what may or not be eaten, and likely as the method of death, preparation and eating of food.
+These days, Halal eating is primarily followed as part of a Muslim adherence to the teachings of Islam and stipulates what may or not be eaten, and likely as the method of death, preparation and eating of food.

 The Main Issue